timescale/docs/timescaledb/quick-start/java.md

     }
     ```

-    If the command is succesfful, you'll see output like this:
+    If the command is successful, you'll see output like this:

     ```bash
     2021-05-12 23:30:00.0: 0,508649